-22. Follow the calibration steps as they appear.
+8. Follow calibration steps (A) as they appear on the page.
 As you proceed through the calibration process, the display automatically updates to show the next step.

-Pressing the ESC key during any of the steps or letting the system sit idle for over 3 minutes will stop the calibration procedure.
+Pressing the ESC key during any of the steps or letting the system sit idle for more than 3 minutes will stop the calibration procedure.